anerv/cycling_data_quality/README.md

 **Our code is free to use and repurpose under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)**

-[^1]: I.e., the notebooks for loading respectively OSM and reference data must be run *before* the corresponding intrinsic analysis notebook is run, but running the OSM notebooks can be done without running the reference notebooks and vice versa.
+[^1]: I.e., the notebooks for loading respectively OSM and reference data must be run *before* the corresponding intrinsic analysis notebook is run but running the OSM notebooks can be done without running the reference notebooks and vice versa.

 [^2]: If a different file name is used, the file paths in notebooks 01a and 01b must be updated.
 The file must be in a format readable by GeoPandas (e.g., GeoPackage, GeoJSON, Shapefile etc.).